 Listed in Chambers USA: America's Leading Lawyers for Business for Litigation: General Commercial (North Carolina) (2011-2018)

-Recognized in the "Legal Elite" Hall of Fame by Business North Carolina magazine as the Top Litigation Attorney in North Carolina (January 2005).
+Recognized in the "Legal Elite" Hall of Fame by Business North Carolina magazine for Litigation

 Recognized in Super Lawyers Business Edition for Business Litigation (2015)